Summary of Services

 • Add digital items such as e-books to course reserve lists.

-• Scan copies of book chapters or articles, which can then be added to course reserve lists or be uploaded directly to your canvas site.
+• Scan copies of book chapters or articles, which can then be added to course reserve lists or be uploaded directly to your Canvas site.

 Every digitization request must be considered in light of fair use.
 Typically, for course reserves, the scanning of one entire chapter or ten percent of a book will comport with fair use, though slightly more may be appropriate when no digital options are available for purchase or licensing.
 For more information on copyright and fair use of scanned material, view the O'Neill e-course reserves copyright policy.